-Rooted in Purpose, Process and respect for People, lean is about providing the most value for the customer while minimising resources, time, energy and effort.
+Rooted in Purpose, Process and respect for People, lean is about creating the most value for the customer while minimising waste – resources, time, energy and effort.

 The term “lean” was first coined by International Motor Programme (IMVP) researcher John Krafcik.
 It came to prominence in the best selling book “The Machine That Changed The World” co-written by Jim Womack, our chairman Dan Jones and Dan Roos in 1990.

-A business book classic, “Machine” is recommended reading for anyone wanting to learn about lean.
-It is available from our shop.
+A business book classic, “Machine” is recommended reading for anyone wanting to learn ‘what is lean’.